Robert Ubell: Publications and other works

-Ubell is the editor of Virtual Teamwork: Mastering the Art and Practice of Online Learning and Corporate Collaboration, published in 2010.
-He is also the author of recently published Going Online: Perspectives on Digital Learning (2017).
+Ubell is the author of Virtual Teamwork: Mastering the Art and Practice of Online Learning and Corporate Collaboration, published in 2010.
+He is also the author of the recently published, Staying Online: How to Navigate Digital Education (2022) and Going Online: Perspectives on Digital Learning (2017).
 He served as executive editor of the Encyclopedia of Climate and Weather, Encyclopedia of Astronomy and Astrophysics, and Linguistics: The Cambridge Survey, among other scholarly reference works.
 The Encyclopedia of Climate and Weather was awarded the Best PSP Book (1996) by the American Association of Publishers, Professional and Scholarly Division.
-He is the editor of the multivolume series, Masters of Modern Physics.
+He is the editor of the multivolume series, Masters of Modern Physics with contributions by several Nobel laureates and other distinguished scientists.
 Papers from the series are housed at the Center for the History of Physics, Niels Bohr Library & Archives, American Institute of Physics.
-He is the editor of more than 26 books and the author of nearly 75 scholarly articles.
-He contributes an opinion column on online learning in Inside Higher Ed.
+He is the author or editor of more than 26 books and the author of more than 100 scholarly and general articles.
+He writes an opinion column on online learning in EdSurge and has contributed to Inside Higher Ed, The Chronicle of Higher Education, IEEE Spectrum, Educause Review, among other periodicals.
+He is the author of reports on Cuban science and medicine in The New England Journal of Medicine and Nature.
+Ubell has served on the editorial board of numerous scholarly and other journals, including Online Learning, The Scientist, The Sciences, and others.

 Personal life

-Ubell lives in Manhattan and is married to the art historian Rosalyn Deutsche, visiting professor at Barnard College, Columbia University.
-He is a father of two daughters—Jennifer Hayslett, who lives in Vermont, and Elizabeth Miller who lives in Virginia.
-Ubell has three grandchildren, Ella Hayslett, Benjamin Hayslett, and Fordon Miller.
-He is the President of the Parkinson's Unity Walk, an annual fundraising event in Central Park in New York and served as Chairman of the Board of the Woodward School.
+Ubell lives in Manhattan and is married to the art historian Rosalyn Deutsche, professor at Barnard College, Columbia University.
+He is the father of two daughters.